dotnet/vscode-dotnet-runtime/Documentation/adding-distros.md

 ## Example

-If you'd like to see how Red Hat was initially added, you can look at this PR.
+If you'd like to see how Red Hat was initially added, you can look at this PR https://github.com/dotnet/vscode-dotnet-runtime/pull/1500/files.
 (Some of the custom implementation added during this time is not even needed anymore.)

 # Final Steps